oneapi-src/level-zero-spec/scripts/tools/SYSMAN.md

 | ::${t}SysmanFirmwareFlash()            | Flash a new firmware image, including for firmware on sub-devices | Flash a new firmware image on a sub-devices |

 ${"##"} <a name="smy">PSU</a>
-If ::${t}SysmanPsuGetCount() is non-zero, the following functions can be used to access information about each power-supply:
+If ::${t}SysmanPsuGet() returns one or more PSU handles, the following functions can be used to access information about each power-supply:

 | Function                               | Device behavior | Sub-device behavior |
 | :---                                   | :---        | :---        |